Egypt's Muslim Brotherhood rejects 'struggle for power', exiled leader says | Law-Order

 "We reject the struggle for power even if between political parties through elections organised by the state.
 This is totally rejected by us."
 Munir, 85, who was twice jailed in Egypt in the 1950s and 1960s and has lived in exile for most of the last 40 years, said the Brotherhood had survived difficult times before but was now experiencing the toughest period since it was founded more than 90 years ago.

 He said it was not clear how many Brotherhood supporters were in jail in Egypt, though he cited some estimates that put the numbers around 5,000 and 6,000.
-Many, he said, had also had their money confiscated.
+A Brotherhood official later said Munir meant to say 50,000 or 60,000.
+Many prisoners, Munir added, had also had their money confiscated.
 Egypt's state press centre did not respond to a request for comment.
 Officials deny holding political prisoners and say that security measures taken against the Brotherhood were necessary to stabilise the country.

 "Definitely this time is tougher than previous times and previous ordeals," Munir said.
 Munir himself took the mantle of acting leader two years ago because the Brotherhood's general guide, or leader, has been in jail since the group lost power in 2013 and his initial successor was then detained in 2020.